beahoop/fateSplitter/README.md

 ## ✨ Features

-- Input two choices and let Fate decide
+- 🔀 Divine My Fate: Input two choices and let the cosmos choose for you.

-- Animated GIF background for dramatic flair
-- Sassy, randomized messages to reveal your fate
-- "Ask Again" button to reset and re-roll
+- 💸 Coin Flip: Old school heads or tails — but fabulous.

+- 🔮 Ask the Oracle: Channel mystical forces for a magic 8-ball–style answer.

+- 🎴 Animated Cards with randomized sassy intros.

+- 🌈 Glitter overlay effects for that extra cosmic drama.

-- Mobile-friendly design with responsive layout
+- 🎨 Mobile-friendly layout with expressive visuals and responsive design.

-- Designed with love, indecision, and a little chaos
+- 🧠 Designed with love, indecision, and a little chaos magic.

 ---